Policies, Bylaws & Regulations

 Circulating Regulations and the Regulation Response Form

-Response forms should be completed and returned to the school district office either by email to: firstname.lastname@example.org, by fax to: 604-886-4652, or by mail to: School District 46, PO Box 220, Gibsons, BC V0N 1V0.
+To provide feedback on any of the above regulations, please use the Draft Regulation Response Form (via the attached printable fillable version or online version below).
+Paper-based responses should be returned to the school district office either by email to: email@example.com, or by mail to: School District 46, PO Box 220, Gibsons, BC V0N 1V0.